grnet/kamaki/docs/developers/logging.rst

 When implementing kamaki code, either as part of the main kamaki project or as an extension, it is often useful to use loggers.
 The suggested strategy is to use `kamaki.cli.logger` to create one logger per package, named after the package itself.
-Developers may also directly use the python logger module, but they should respect the naming conventions.
+Developers may also directly use the Python logger module, but they should respect the naming conventions.

 In this example, we want to log the arguments of the `register` method found in `kamaki/clients/image/__init__.py`.
-We will use the python logger module.
+We will use the Python logger module.

 First, we should add a logger initializer at the top of the file.